Motor glider

 A motor glider is a fixed-wing aircraft that can be flown with or without engine power.
 The FAI Gliding Commission Sporting Code definition is: a fixed-wing aerodyne equipped with a means of propulsion (MoP), capable of sustained soaring flight without thrust from the means of propulsion.

 History

 In 1935, an occasional or auxiliary motor that could be retracted was suggested by Sir John Carden.

 This was incorporated into the Carden-Baynes Auxiliary that first flew on 8 August of the same year.

 A later version of the Budig glider was powered.

-Types
+Categories

 Most motor gliders are equipped with a propeller, which may be fixed, feathered (e.g. AMS-Flight Carat), or retractable.
 However jet engine-powered motorgliders are now available from some manufacturers, some of which are intended for use only as "sustainer" engines, i.e. for sustaining gliding flight rather than as self-launching aircraft.